HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 {{ figure_markup(
   image="structured-data-image-carousel.png",
-  alt="Structured data Carousel on Google", caption="An example of the new beta carousel rich result.
-This carousel format enhances the display of structured data for listicle pages, offering users quick access to multiple options, such as local businesses or products, directly on the SERP.", description="The image shows a structured data carousel on Google.", width=1600, height=604
+  alt="Structured data Carousel on Google", caption="An example of the new beta carousel rich result.", description="The image shows a structured data carousel on Google.", width=1600, height=604
   )
 }}

+This carousel format enhances the display of structured data for listicle pages, offering users quick access to multiple options, such as local businesses or products, directly on the SERP.

 Another notable example, while not directly influenced by structured data, is the new **Google Merchant Knowledge Panel**, which extends the functionality of the **Product Knowledge Graph Panel**.
 Structured data acts as a signal that contributes to entity disambiguation, helping search engines accurately identify businesses and their attributes, which can lead to the appearance of these panels.
 This feature helps businesses, both small and large, build trust with users by displaying key information about the merchant directly on Google's search results page.